 you are considered to be a tax resident

 ).
 Alternatively, if you spent less than 183 days in Russia you are a non-resident for the tax purposes (even if you have a residency permit or a Russian passport) and your personal income tax rate is 30%.

-The tax on your income has to be usually paid by the organization that makes the payment to you.
+).
 However, it is not always fully clear who has this obligation, so if you receive income in Russia you should check whether the tax has been paid on it.
-If not, you would have to file your own declaration in Russia and pay the personal income tax (NDFL) at the correct rate.
+If not, usually it's the organization that should have paid the tax that is responsible (article 123 of the tax code

 If you are selling real-estate in Russia, you would also have to pay 13% if you were a tax resident and 30% if you were a non-resident.
 You would normally pay that price on the whole amount, however, in some cases you may be able to present a previous contract which shows the price you bought the real-estate for and only pay the tax on the difference, if the sale price is higher than the original purchase price.
 Also, if you owe the real-estate for longer than 3 years you don't have to pay the personal income tax when selling it.